gro-intelligence/api-client/CLEWS-26758-similar_regions/_sources/modeling-resources.rst.txt

 Models
 ^^^^^^

 Listed below are Gro's existing models.
-Each available link will lead you to backtest data (daily frequency) for a whole crop season.
+Each available link will download backtest data (daily frequency) for a whole crop season.

 .. raw:: html